-Achieving Deep Carbon Reductions Requires Revamping Today’s Energy Efficiency Programs
+Revamped Energy Efficiency Programs Are the Key to Deep Carbon Reductions

-Across the U.S., governments at all levels are prioritizing climate action and setting intense carbon reduction goals.
+Across the U.S., governments at all levels are prioritizing climate action and setting intense carbon-reduction goals.
 New York and Pennsylvania, along with 24 other states, have joined the U.S. Climate Alliance, which pledges to reduce greenhouse gas (GHG) emissions by at least 26 percent by 2025 — a steep goal now only five years away.

 The electric power industry is a long-standing partner in this push toward a clean energy future, as demonstrated by its significant CO2 emissions reductions.
 In fact, carbon emissions in the U.S. power sector were 33 percent below 2005 levels at the end of 2019, and a number of the nation’s largest utilities have committed to 80 percent or greater reductions by 2050.

-Yet, successfully achieving these deep carbon reductions will require further reductions in energy use as well as the replacement of existing fossil generation with zero-carbon technologies.
+But successfully achieving these deep carbon reductions will require further reductions in energy use as well as the replacement of existing fossil generation with zero-carbon technologies.
 There is still a way to go to slice energy usage in half.

-Over the last 40 years, utility-run energy efficiency (EE) programs have generated massive energy savings: 211 billion kilowatt-hours (kWh) annually.
+Over the last 40 years, utility-run energy efficiency (EE) programs have generated massive energy savings of 211 billion kilowatt-hours annually.
 Energy companies across the U.S. invested more than $7.23 billion into these programs in 2018 alone.
-However, despite the long standing success of today’s EE programs, the ability of the current approach to energy efficiency to achieve significantly greater savings is limited, sparking an interest towards smart energy programs.
+However, despite the well-established success of today’s EE programs, the ability of the current approach to energy efficiency to achieve significantly greater savings is limited, which has sparked an interest in what are called "smart energy programs."

-By shifting current policies and fundamental program design, next-generation EE programs can be a crucial tool for meeting deep carbon reduction goals and increased electrification.
+By shifting current policies and fundamental program designs, next-generation EE programs can be a crucial tool for meeting deep carbon-reduction goals and increased electrification.

-Evolving Challenges
+Evolving challenges

-While most electricity companies have implemented energy efficiency programs in some form, many still face regulatory regimes that aren’t entirely supportive of significant customer investment in them.
-Today, 34 states provide adjustments to compensate for lost sales, and 29 states provide performance incentives.
+While most electricity companies have implemented energy efficiency programs in some form, many still face regulatory regimes that aren’t entirely supportive of significant customer investment in such programs.
+Today, 34 states provide adjustments to compensate for lost sales and 29 states provide performance incentives.

-Still, certain states retain regulatory constructs that aren’t set up to overcome the natural disincentive for electric companies to promote customers using less energy.
+Still, a number of states retain regulatory constructs that aren’t set up to overcome the natural disincentive for electric companies to promote customers using less energy.
 Ultimately, our need to reduce carbon and our evolving grid architecture requires new EE policy frameworks — particularly in places where electric companies are prohibited from promoting them.

 As for the programs themselves, most EE initiatives today promote customer adoption of more efficient devices, including smart light bulbs and thermostats, by providing incentives for customers to install them.
 Generally, programs are developed with an acute focus on customer and technology eligibility, as well as the delivery process itself.

-However, there are indicators that this traditional approach to program design, delivery and evaluation is quickly becoming outdated and begs for innovation.
+However, there are indicators that this traditional approach to program design, delivery and evaluation is quickly becoming outdated and is ripe for innovation.
 For a majority of EE programs, savings are primarily grounded in rebate-driven commercial and residential lighting programs.
-Yet, recent increases in federal lighting efficiency standards limit the overall savings that utilities can reap from these programs.
+But recent increases in federal lighting efficiency standards limit the overall savings that utilities can reap from these programs.

-Further, the cost-per-saved-kWh has been increasing over the years, particularly for electric companies with long-standing programs.
-Customer acquisition costs are rising as the customer segments most likely to participate are tapped and recruiting less receptive customers requires increased incentives and marketing.
-The low-hanging fruit has been picked, in other words.
+Further, the cost per kilowatt-hour saved has been increasing over the years, particularly for electric companies with extensive program histories.
+Customer-acquisition costs are rising as the customer segments most likely to participate are tapped, and recruiting less receptive customers requires increased incentives and marketing.

 Finally, programs today are designed to minimize the risk of not delivering target energy savings.
-This prioritizes designs that support straightforward measurement and verification of the program's savings, and undervalues the innovation that could yield the next deep vein of efficiency savings.
+This prioritizes designs that support straightforward measurement and verification of the program's savings and undervalues the innovation that could yield the next deep vein of efficiency savings.

-To address these challenges, a variety of policy, design, implementation, and evaluation changes can be made to strengthen the foundation of these programs and aid carbon reductions.
+To address these challenges, a variety of policy, design, implementation and evaluation changes can be made to strengthen the foundation of these programs and aid carbon reductions.
 Fortunately, fresh approaches across the country provide an early guide.

-It’s crucial that policymakers provide clear objectives when beginning any new program.
+It’s crucial that policymakers provide clear objectives when undertaking any new program.
 This includes focusing on core objectives, rather than attaching a wide variety of objectives that may be misaligned, creating risk and uncertainty.
-It’s also important to correlate programs aimed at reducing energy use with existing and forthcoming carbon reduction goals, which often promote increased electrification — a step that can increase electricity usage as it replaces fossil fuels.
+It’s also important to correlate programs aimed at reducing energy use with existing and forthcoming carbon-reduction goals, which often promote increased electrification — a step that can increase electricity usage as it replaces fossil fuels.

-The Sacramento Municipal Utility District (SMUD) provides a strong example of how the conflict between saving energy and increasing electrification can be resolved.
+The Sacramento Municipal Utility District provides a strong example of how the conflict between saving energy and increasing electrification can be resolved.
 Specifically, SMUD set a carbon standard, redefining the objective of its EE programs from reducing electricity use to reducing carbon emissions.
 Its goal was clear, consistent and focused.

-Clear policy objectives should also be well-aligned with the regulatory environment.
+Clear policy objectives should also be well aligned with the regulatory environment.
 Public utilities are just that: public.
 Thus, electric companies have never been solely focused on generating and selling electricity.
 They are servants to the needs of the communities they serve.
 But because many generate core revenue through customer demand and energy use, other objectives are often treated as necessary for compliance, rather than as opportunities for increased innovation.
 With states increasingly assigning energy and carbon management as core utility responsibilities, revenue generation also needs to shift from commodity sales to network and energy management.

 The traditional EE program model is growing outdated.
 Effectively addressing these challenges and achieving carbon reductions requires electric companies to rethink program design, delivery and evaluation.
-Instead of continuing down the path of a technology replacement-based design philosophy, companies can prioritize one that is more attuned to how customers are using that technology.
+Instead of continuing down the path of a technology-replacement-based design philosophy, companies can prioritize an approach that is more attuned to how customers are using that technology.

-Today’s increasingly powerful data analytics and inexpensive measurement devices offer a path to better understanding of how customers make energy use decisions.
-This compels a different approach to program design, through smart energy programs.
+The increasingly powerful data analytics and inexpensive measurement devices that are now available offer a path to a better understanding of how customers make energy-use decisions.
+This compels a different approach to program design through smart energy programs.

-Smart energy programs contain the following characteristics:
+Smart energy programs have the following characteristics:

 - Data-driven insights.
 Granular customer insights gathered by advanced technology can reveal opportunities for further use reduction.
 Data can be paired with propensity models to more effectively identify the most valuable or likely customers.